That thing where national news runs a story, and over every noun they show footage of what that noun is, even if it's a

 Andrew: Very subtle techniques, though some would say, they're like being hit over the head with a sledgehammer. (cue clip of Chas hitting Andrew over the head with a sledgehammer.)Chas: I don't know Andrew, I though it was more like, uh, having your teeth pulled out, scraping your fignernails down a chalkboard, tearing your hair out, and being hit by a truck.
 (Each line is accompanied by an appropriate shot)Andrew: Actually, I don't know, I thought, it was a bit more like being patronized by a farcically inane television presenter.Naomi Robson: And that's one way of putting it.

-- In an episode Frontline, Mike explains the concept to his Genre Savvy niece doing her work experience, and her response presents her as savvier about the show he works on than he is: she asks if that's why everytime they do a story about gay people they show footage of the Sydney Gay and Lesbian Mardi Gras.
-Later in the episode, the show does exactly that before a running a story about a gay teacher allegedly sacked because of discrimination.
+- In an episode of Frontline, Mike explains the concept to his Genre Savvy niece doing her work experience, and her response presents her as savvier about the show he works on than he is: she asks if that's why everytime they do a story about gay people they show footage of the Sydney Gay and Lesbian Mardi Gras.
+Later in the episode, the show does exactly that, before running a story about a gay teacher allegedly sacked because of discrimination.